MicrosoftDocs/terminal/TerminalDocs/customize-settings/actions.md

 **Example using null:**

-You can also unbind a keystroke that is bound by default to an action by setting "command" to null.
+You can also unbind a keystroke that is bound by default to an action by setting `"command"` to `null`.
 This will also allow the keystroke to associate with the command line application setting instead of performing the default action.

-**Example:**

 ```json
 {